Israeli men's basketball team in limbo as worried foreign players stay abroad

 "It's not a good situation for the league, but we know that they did everything to get the players to come, but they are afraid and don't want to come," an Israeli basketball league spokesman said.
 "We have no doubt that as the league progresses, the situation will become clearer and players will come."

-Roi Cohen, Hapoel's spokesman, said the team has four senior and two junior Israeli players and it was "checking the market", including the second division, but doubted there were any high-level players available it could add in just a few days' time.
+Roi Cohen, Hapoel's spokesman, said the team had four senior and two junior Israeli players and was "checking the market", including the second division, for players.

+In an X post, Hapoel later said it had signed three players - forward Joe Alexander, centre Storm Warren and guard Arad Harari - to one-month contracts to play in upcoming league games and they had already joined teammates at practice.

-He said Hapoel's Israeli players had returned home because they were used to security issues and going into shelters when rockets are fired into Israel.
+Cohen said Hapoel's Israeli players had returned home because they were used to security issues and going into shelters when rockets were fired into Israel.

-"But for foreigners, American guys, they don't have to put themselves in that situation and expect them to come back to Israel, which is in a state of war."
+"But for foreigners, American guys, they don't have to put themselves in that situation and expect them to come back to Israel, which is in a state of war," he said.

 None of Hapoel's foreign players have asked to leave permanently.
 Cohen said many foreign players who signed to play in Israel this season have already left.
 Another team, Hapoel Holon, said this week that French power forward Amine Noua had left the team for security reasons.